WEB (a murder mystery or...?)

 The audience buy into the fact that the writer will deceive them.
 That’s the fun of murder mystery games, after all.
 While you are looking over here, the clue was over there.
 Not my fault you failed to see it.
 However, if you are reading this, you may well feel rather cheated because I have deceived you, not once…but twice.

-This site is in development (THE FIRST DECEIT).
+This site is in development (THE FIRST DECEIT – see above).
 I hope to have it up and running soon.
-I’m working on it now but it isn’t ready just yet.
 This page exists because I want to hit the ground running.
 The Search Engines will be looking at this (and your visit will have helped me there, so thank you) so, by the time it is populated with murder mystery games, I hope Google will recognise that fact.
 But there will be LOADS (promise) of fun murder mystery things (videos, like the two below, party games to download and mystery scripts for performance), including my next video; Sherlock Holmes.

-But you can play two of my games right now (there is no discount on these but they are both ridiculously cheap).
+You can play two of my games right now (they are both ridiculously cheap).
 My first online murder mystery game was called the Lockdown Murder Mystery (it was shot during the first London lockdown).
 You can play this for FREE (it is £3.99 to buy the clue pack).
 My second murder mystery game is, I’ll admit, a seasonal game (although you can solve it throughout the year) and you can find The Nighty before Christmas over at Christmas Murder.

 The second deceit.